 Volkswagen is working on an electric successor to its iconic Microbus based on 2017's ID Buzz concept car.
 It's confirmed to reach the United States around 2022.

-However, concurrent with the development of the new electric van is continued development of a new generation of VW's popular Transporter series of vans sold overseas.
+However, concurrent with the development of the new electric van is development of a new generation of VW's popular Transporter series of vans sold overseas.

 The sixth-generation Transporter, the T6, was just updated at the start of this year.
 However, it's been in production since 2015 and will be due for a redesign in the not too distant future.